By Ian Lurie

 Analytics measures everything.
 It’s not just your traffic reporting tools.
 It’s any business analytics, multivariate testing and other nifty gadgets.
 Without it, you can’t tell if anything is working (except infrastructure which, when it’s not working, is gone).

 Content is what you say.
 Images, text, video, audio.
 And it’s everything you say: Blog posts, videos, product descriptions, your About Us page.
 All of it.
+That’s my only problem with the concept of “content marketing.”
+I love it because it makes content important.
+I hate it because it makes everyone think content is some kind of appendage you hang off your brand.
+It’s all content.

 You can attempt to ignore analytics.
 But then you have no metrics.
 Which means you can't connect factors to your core goal.
 Good luck when the time comes to prove results.